sebavan/Bololens/Documentation/Networking.md

 2. **Custom Caracteristic**: you can specify you own behaviour by extending the BaseBotNetworking and referencing the game object hosting your capability here.
 3. **Custom Emotion Extractor**: by default emotion are extracted from messages from te emoticons available in the messages.
 Changing this behaviour to use coginitive servicces for instance could be done by creating a behaviour inheriting from BaseBotNetworkingEmotionExtractor and referencing it here.
 Only one method called ExtractFeeling has to be implemented.
 You could genuinly wonder why to do this here ?
 The fact is the emotion information could be contained in none visible part of the network mesage received from the bot framework.
 4. **Use Web Socket**: Specifies or not the use of Web Socket is allowed for the remote communication.
+5. **Event Type and Responses**: Associate event types to your custom in game behaviour.
+This can help your bot server to change the state of your game.
+This is the same as the back channel feature supported by the web chat.

 ## Details
 Thanks to websocket-sharp for the WebSocket cross platform implementation.